 - Contact Laurie Chadwick if you would like information on receiving job search assistance through the Career Pathways Program.

 - Complete the PCC Phlebotomy Application.
-Mail or deliver between February 1 and March 1, 2013 a COMPLETE application packet to CLIMB for Health Professionals.
+Mail or deliver between January 27th to February 20th, 2014 a COMPLETE application packet to CLIMB for Health Professionals.